 Where to stay in Falkirk

-Falkirk is not a huge town but has a range of different types of accommodation available.
+The Falkirk area has a range of different types of accommodation available.

 There are options from generic hotel chains to glamping, cosy B&Bs or if you’re feeling adventurous, try wild camping.
 No matter where you stay you’ll have some good riding at your doorstep.